 You should remove the steak when the internal temperature reaches 145°F for a medium doneness level.
 Anything longer than that will ruin the meat.

 Once it is done grilling and has reached the 145° internal temperature, let it rest for 5 minutes before slicing.
 This will allow the juices to settle and make meat more tender.

 When it’s time to serve it, I suggest you slice the meat against the grain, into thin strips.

 How to Cook the Perfect Pan Seared Top Round Steak

-For you to properly cook a pan-seared top round steak, you first have to prepare it by leaving to the room temperature for 30 minutes and then drying it using a paper towel on both sides.
+For you to properly pan-seared this cut, you first have to prepare it by leaving to the room temperature for 30 minutes and then drying it using a paper towel on both sides.